liminalproperty/liminalproperty.github.io/privacy.md

     on the basis of our contract or potential contract; for some parts it will be to comply with my legal obligations.

--   If you are a tenant, I may pass your data onto third parties, for example so a contractor can attend to perform maintenance work, or to inform utility companies and local authorities of changes in responsibility for the property.
+-   If you are a tenant, I will pass your data onto third parties who provide professional services for me in relation to my business as a landlord, for example so a contractor can attend to perform maintenance work or an accountant to aid with keeping financial records.
+I will also pass your data onto third parties who provide services to you, including utility companies and local authorities.
 Depending on the circumstances, the basis for this will be either your consent, my legitimate interests, or my legal obligations.